What is the ACPC

 David worked in the Commonwealth Department of Finance for 25 years, predominantly in Budget Group.
 During this time he also worked for 3 years as the Senior Budget Adviser in the Papua New Guinea Department of Treasury.

-More recently David has worked in the Commonwealth Department of Health, initially in the Therapeutic Goods Administration, and more recently running the Medical Benefits Division and then the Department's state network.
+More recently David has worked in the Commonwealth Department of Health and Aged Care, initially in the Therapeutic Goods Administration, and more recently running the Medical Benefits Division and then the Department's state network.

 How we work